SAP/cloud-security-services-integration-library/java-security/Migration_SpringSecurityProjects.md

 with this open-source version.

+## Disclaimer: The java-container-security as well as this solution bases on `org.springframework.security.oauth:spring-security-oauth2` which gets deprecated soon.

 ## Maven Dependencies
 To use the new [java-security](/java-security) client library the dependencies declared in maven `pom.xml` need to be updated.